octopus-network/octopus-docs/src/maintain/validator-deploy.md

 For the manually deployed validator node, please follow these steps:

 1. Stop your appchain node;
-2. Start your node to add a new option `--blocks-pruning` with the value `14400`.
+2. Start your node to add the new option:

+    * for Debio, Myriad, Fusotao, add a new option `--blocks-pruning 14400`;
+    * for Atocha, Discovol, add a new option `--unsafe-pruning --pruning 14400`;

     An example of using Fusotao `fuso` is as follows:

     ```bash
     fuso --base-path ./chain_data \